roshanevala/ReHome-SriLanka/docs/9-IMPLEMENTATION-ROADMAP.md

 # Implementation Roadmap

 ## Overview
-This document provides a phased approach to building the ReHome Sri Lanka system, from MVP to full production.
+This document provides a phased approach to building the ReBuild Homes SriLanka system, from MVP to full production.

 ---